patrickmineault/codebook/setup.myst.md

 (codebook) ~/Documents/codebook $ pip install -e .
 ```

-`.` indicates that we're installing the package in the current directory. `-e` means that the package is editable, which means that if you change the files inside the `src` folder, you don't need to re-install the package for your changes to be picked up.
+`.` indicates that we're installing the package in the current directory. `-e` indicates that the package should be editable, which means that if you change the files inside the `src` folder, you don't need to re-install the package for your changes to be picked up by Python.

 #### 4. Use the package